plexil-bh/plexil_docs/_build/html/_sources/PLEXILLanguage/PLEXILReferences.rst.txt

 node is valid, though it cannot be referenced anywhere explicitly, except within the node itself (by using the ``Self`` keyword, described below).
-In practice, every node has a name; an anonymous node is assigned a unique name when compiled into PLEXIL's XML form for execution.
+In practice, every node has a name; an anonymous node is assigned a unique name when compiled into |PLEXIL|'s XML form for execution.

 A node and its parent, immediate children, and siblings (this structure